dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 If connection issues occur, switch over to the transcription which is pushed up from the server side and is the full data ?

 we want to use auto egress feature in livekit.

+coordinating track start time should be in absolute, not relative time, so never matters.